budasophia/CPB/TA-examples/Fall-2023/Antoinette_Hannah_Reed-switch_Velcro_Vibe/README.md

 ### Use case:

-This is a demo for a wearable device for a user who stores
+This is a demo for a wearable device that helps a user stay alert for pickpockets taking their wallet.

 ### What it does:

-Attaches to users back pocket.
-Will vibrate once the wallet is removed from the pocket to alert the user that it has been stolen.
+The system attaches to a user's back pocket.
+It will vibrate once the wallet is removed from the pocket to alert the user that it has been stolen.

 ### How it works:

-System is attached to user's pocket using conductive velcro.
-The system will only activate if the conductive velcro is connected.
+The system is attached to user's pocket using conductive velcro and will only activate if the conductive velcro is connected.
 Then, a magnet in the wallet activates the reed switch in the system.
 Once the wallet is taken and the magnetic field is removed, the vibe motor begins vibrating.

 ### Peripherals: